Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 This study adopts a mixed-methods Exploratory Sequential design, integrating qualitative and quantitative research to develop a comprehensive understanding of how university students incorporate generative AI tools into their learning practices.
 The decision to employ an exploratory design reflects the emerging and understudied nature of day-to-day AI use in higher education.
 While substantial policy discussions and conceptual debates surround AI in learning, empirical evidence capturing how students actually use AI remains limited.
 Combining qualitative exploration with quantitative validation therefore enables both openness to new patterns and the ability to evaluate their generalisability across a larger population.

-### Justification for Exploratory Design

-Mixed-methods research has been widely adopted in educational technology studies when the aim is to understand both the complexity of human behaviours and the general prevalence of patterns (Creswell & Plano Clark, 2017).
-Because generative AI is a novel and rapidly evolving tool, student usage has not yet stabilised into predictable or well-defined patterns.
-Consequently, qualitative inquiry is essential to uncover behaviours, use cases, and perceptions that existing theories or surveys might overlook.

 ### Theoretical Framework

 Past research on AI in education has predominantly relied on frameworks such as: